Take A Break From the Rat Race and Recharge

 Like many people, I watched Johnny Carson as his 32 years on television came to a close.
 I was particularly curious to see who the guests would be (You may recall this was the second-to-last show.
 His last show was a replay of scenes from the past thirty-two years).

-- Robin Williams is one of the highest energy males Johnny Carson could have had as a guest.
+- Robin Williams was one of the highest energy males Johnny Carson could have had as a guest.

-- Bette Midler is one of the highest energy females Johnny Carson could have had as a guest.
+- Bette Midler was one of the highest energy females Johnny Carson could have had as a guest.

 How can you recharge yourself, and rev up your energy level, if you’re not willing to occasionally drop back and punt?
-Do you think that Robin Williams, or Steve Martin, or any other seemingly manic-type comedian, charge on at full throttle all of the time?
+Do you think that Chris Rock, or any other seemingly high energy comedian, charge on at full throttle all of the time?
 No way.
 How can you possibly exude high energy if you plow ahead day after day at the same old grind, shortchanging your sleep, shortchanging your rest, and perhaps not even taking any true vacations?

 How to Have a Leisure Seizure